pieter-van-prooijen/artifactory-crawler/README.md

      $ cd artifactory-crawler
      $ lein run artifactory-repo-url older-than-days > artifacts.csv

-This will create a CSV file with the urls of all the artifacts.
+This will create a CSV file with the urls, artifact names and build numbers of all the artifacts.
 It also writes a "crawler.log" file in the current directory.

 *The following command is potentially dangerous to the health of your